 I should tell you there is nothing I need to buy.
-My house is full of stuff which would be viewed as most people as junk.
-However the thought of what unknown item that I didn’t know I couldn’t live without holds irresistible allure.
+My house is full of stuff which would be viewed by most people as junk.
+However, the thought of what unknown item that I didn’t know I couldn’t live without holds irresistible allure.

-So on the morning of August 14th, I and two other bargain hunters loaded up in the truck and embarked on our annual pilgrimage in search of those items.
+So on a bright August morning, two bargain hunters and I loaded up in the truck and embarked on our annual pilgrimage in search of those items.
 Our morning started in Conway around 6:45, after stopping at a few sales and swinging through Chick-fil-A for breakfast, we headed west toward Menifee.

 With five years under our belts, we’re probably still considered rookies by some of the Bargains Galore veterans, a few of which even have team t-shirts.
 But we already have our favorite stops.
 Don’t ask and don’t look for them in this article, though.
 After all, some things, like the location of your duck blind, are meant to be confidential.

 Tearing myself away from checking out old buildings, we moved on.
-Going through Atkins and Pottsville we made it Russellville by 12:30.
+Going through Atkins and Pottsville, we made it Russellville by 12:30.
 No self-respecting Arkansan passes through Russellville at lunch without stopping at Feltner’s Whatta-Burger.
 Their milkshakes and onion rings are the stuff of dreams, at least mine anyway.
-This year, lunch marked our turnaround point and we headed down the I-40 towards home.
-We only made it to Plumerville, when our more indecisive bargain hunters decided we needed to go back for a bench they saw at an earlier sale.
+This year, lunch marked our turnaround point, and we headed down I-40 towards home.
+We only made it to Plumerville when our more indecisive bargain hunters decided we needed to go back for a bench they saw at an earlier sale.

 At 2:30 PM, after making it safely back to Rose Bud and sorting out our treasures, it’s time for a nap.
 Speaking of treasures, I’m sure by now you all want to know what we found, right?
 Our new inventory list included books, sheets (they make great drop cloths), old bank safe deposit boxes (yep, those were mine), a bicycle, and, oh yes, the detour bench.
 It was still there and had been marked down $10.
 Some people have all the luck!